-The financial highlights are included in the accompanying PowerPoint presentation.
-Since the annual the budget and financial records are primarily prepared on a cash-basis, the annual surplus contained in the records of the municipality differs greatly from that calculated using the accounting concepts prescribed by PSAB.

-Under the old fund-accounting format, the Town has a nil surplus.
-To complete the budget in a timely manner, any surplus or deficit was balanced by transfers to or from reserves.
-This practice will continue for the foreseeable future.
+The financial highlights are included in the accompanying Powerpoint presentation.
+Since the annual the budget and financial records are primarily prepared on a cash-basis, the annual surplus contained in the records of the municipality differ greatly from that calculated using the accounting concepts prescribed by PSAB.
+Under the old fundaccounting format, the Town of Minto had a nil surplus.
+In order to complete the budget in a timely manner, any surplus or deficit in excess of this planned surplus was balanced by transfers to or from reserves.
+This will continue for the foreseeable future.
 Once again, the Town had a very active year with an ambitious capital infrastructure program.
 Increased services in the form of enhanced trails and parks and extension of water and wastewater connections contributed to a busy time for all staff.